Graduation Checklist

 Candidates for Bachelor's and Associate Degrees

-To participate in commencement events, a student must have filed an Application for Graduation with the Registrar's office (TSC 246) by February 28, 2024 and be a graduate (or anticipated graduate) of Summer 2023, Fall 2023, or Spring 2024 terms.
-Summer 2024 graduates are part of the class of 2024-25 and may "walk" early when approved by their college or statewide campus.
-For specific ceremony information, students may contact their college rep on the Logan Campus Schedule page or their campus rep on the Statewide Campuses Schedule page.
+To participate in commencement events, a student must have filed an Application for Graduation with the Office of the Registrar (TSC 246) and be a graduate (or anticipated graduate) of Fall 2025, Spring 2026, or Summer 2026 terms.
+For specific ceremony information, students may contact their college or campus rep.

 Candidates for Master's and Doctoral Degrees

-Candidates for master's and doctoral degrees should have filed an Application for Graduation with the Registrar's office (TSC 246) by February 28, 2024 and be a graduate (or anticipated graduate) of Sumer 2023, Fall 2023 or Spring 2024 semesters.
-Summer 2024 graduates are part of the class of 2024-25 and may "walk" early when approved for Early Commencement.
+Candidates for master's and doctoral degrees should have filed an Application for Graduation with the Office of the Registrar (TSC 246) and be a graduate (or anticipated graduate) of Fall 2025, Spring 2026, or Summer 2026 semesters.
 Depending on whether a student is on Plan A, B, C, or a doctoral candidate, varying processes and paperwork exist which signal program completion and qualification for commencement participation.
-Students should visit the Semester Deadlines to identify the deadlines and necessary steps required for degree completion and have their degree posted to their transcript.
+Students should view the semester deadlines to identify the deadlines and necessary steps required for degree completion and have their degree posted to their transcript.
 If further clarification is required, please email gradcommencement@usu.edu.

 Candidates for master's and doctoral degrees will be hooded in their respective college's convocation or at a separate college hooding ceremony.